Welcome Back to Florida, White Pelicans

 White pelicans collectively herd their prey

-One of the largest birds in all of North America, they possess an impressive nine-foot wingspan.
+One of the largest birds in all of North America, they also possess an impressive nine-foot wingspan.
 In flight, their black wing tips are revealed (folded under while they are swimming) as they fly gracefully in formation.

 While these snowbirds are seen throughout the state, there are many known (and lesser-known) places where you are likely to find white pelicans.
 Since they frequent less traveled places, you may want to go with a local eco-tour operator, as they often know exactly where to find them.